ericrobolson/das_bot/KANBAN.md

 * Make a 'timeline' generator, which allows you to queue up key presses with a delay as well
 * Wire up `SendInput` to send a single key
 * Wire up Windows API
+* Load program in interpreter
+* Ensure that file types are a .bot file, or perhaps a .bot.lisp?